-Bernedoodle is a hybrid dog and is among the most popular hypoallergenic dog breeds around the world.
-It is a cross between two European dog breeds, i-e., the Bernese Mountain Dog and a Poodle.
-Further, a Bernedoodle has three types i-e, Tiny, Mini, and Standard Bernedoodle.
+Mini Bernedoodle is a hybrid dog and is among the most popular designer dog breeds around the world.
+It is a cross between two European dog breeds, i-e., the Bernese Mountain Dog and a Miniature Poodle.
+The other types of Bernedoodle are Standard and Tiny Bernedoodles.

-A Mini Bernedoodle or a Miniature Bernedoodle is a cross of the Miniature Poodle and the Bernese Mountain Dog.
-Mini Bernedoodle is slightly large-sized as compared to the Tiny Bernedoodle while smaller than the Standard Bernedoodle.
-In all the Bernedoodle breeds, Mini Bernedoodle is the preferred one by most dog owners.
+A Mini Bernedoodle or a Miniature Bernedoodle is a mixture of the Miniature Poodle and the Bernese Mountain Dog.
+It is slightly larger than the Tiny Bernedoodle while smaller than the Standard Bernedoodle.

 What are the average size and weight of a Mini Bernedoodle?